Diocese of Auchi: Akoko-Edo and Owan

 The history of the Catholic Church in the diocese will not be complete without accounts of its spread to Akoko-Edo and Owan Local Government Areas of the Diocese, which with Etsako constitute the geographical areas comprising the Diocese.

-In contrast to the warm welcome which the early Catholic Missionaries received in Etsako, their experience in Akoko-Edo and Owan Local Government Areas was one of initial resistance, if not down-right hostility, by the Church Missionary Society (the Anglicans) which was the first Christian Mission to establish its presence in the areas.
+In contrast to the warm welcome which the early Catholic Missionaries received in Etsako, their experience in Akoko-Edo and Owan Local Government Areas was one of initial resistance, if not down-right hostility, by the Anglican Church Missionary Society, which was the first Christian Mission to establish a presence in these areas.
 The relatively slow pace of conversion to the Catholic faith and of vocation to the Catholic Priesthood in the areas up to date can be attributed, in part to this historical fact.

-Special churches
+Education and health care

+The Catholic Church in Etsako established four secondary schools during the episcopacy of P J Kelly: Our Lady of Fatima College, Auchi, St. John's College, Fugar, St. Angela's Girls Grammar School, Uzairue, and St. Peter's College, Agenebode, which were taken over by Government in 1973.
+Archbishop Ekpu's repeated attempts to have the schools returned to the Catholic Mission foundered on the stony rock of the Nigeria Union of Teachers.
+They resisted fiercely: the union's opposition to the Government's attempt to return the erstwhile Voluntary Agency schools to their owners somehow derailed progress.
+However, there are very few private Catholic schools scattered all over Auchi diocese, serving the educational needs of the people.

+The early missionaries, in collaboration with some Irish nuns, established two major medical facilities: Notre Dame Hospital at Uzairue and the Medical Health Centre at Agenebode.
+The Sisters of Notre Dame de Namur now manage these hospitals.
+They have been working hard to keep these hospitals open, so that many people - Catholics and non Catholics - especially the poor, can have access to quality health care within Afemai territory.

+Cathedral
-The Cathedral is Immaculate conception cathedral Auchi.

-The Cathedral of St. Vincent, Auchi is an upshoot of a project started by parish priest Michael Grace.
+The Cathedral is Immaculate Conception Cathedral in Auchi.
+The Cathedral of St. Vincent is an upshoot of a project started by parish priest Michael Grace.
 After his demise, this project was continued by Felix Igbineweka and then Obozuwa.
 Obozuwa was deeply committed to this project because discussions were underway that this parish will be the future home of soon to be erected diocese of Auchi and the cathedral.